mattiasw/ExifReader/README.md

 ### Type definitions

 Type definitions for TypeScript are included in the package.
-If you're missing any definitions for tags or something else, a pull-request would be very much welcome since I'm not using TypeScript myself.
+I'm not maintaining those so if you're missing any definitions for tags or something else, a pull-request would be very welcome.

 Usage
 -----